ablestatehq/ablestatehq/README.md

 **Solutions**

 - AIWO: Brings AI-powered learning to the most disconnected Africans.
-- SkillsToWork: A platform where job seekings, employers and founders access grant, job, talent and skill development opportunities.
+- SkillsToWork: A platform where job seekers, employers and founders access grant, job, talent and skill development opportunities.

 📫 **Follow us↓**